ikuto0815/renshuu-connect/README.md

 ## yomitan shows "Anki connection failure."

-Check if renshuu_connect is actually running.
-It will show a icon in the tray bar nect to the clock when active.
+Check if renshuu_connect is actually running:
+- On Windows it will show an icon in the tray bar next to the clock when active.
+- On Linux and Windows you can go to "http://127.0.0.1:8765/about".
+If renshuu_connect is running, it will tell you so and also give you the PID.

 ![tray icon](img/tray.png "tray")